rubyforgood/stocks-in-the-future/README.md

 At present, these services are: postgres, redis, and the rails application.

 To start the application, run `docker compose up`.
 Adding `-d` will free your terminal after the service boots.
 After the application starts, the site can be accessed at `http://localhost:3000`.

+To set up the database the first time run, `docker compose run --rm stocks bin/rails db:setup`

 The docker entrypoint takes care of installing updated gems, and running any pending database migrations before starting the rails application.
 Any gem or configuration changes can be applied by restarting the application server:
 `docker compose restart stocks`